 - SPECIAL BONUS SECTION: 4 Way to Quit Smoking.
 Strategies for kicking the habit for good.

-Prepared by the editors of Harvard Health Publications in consultation with David H. Roberts, MD, Dean for External Education, Harvard Medical School and Associate Professor of Medicine, Division of Pulmonary, Critical Care, and Sleep Medicine, Beth Israel Deaconess Medical Center.
+Prepared by the editors of Harvard Health Publishing in consultation with David H. Roberts, MD, Dean for External Education, Harvard Medical School and Associate Professor of Medicine, Division of Pulmonary, Critical Care, and Sleep Medicine, Beth Israel Deaconess Medical Center.
 41 pages.
 (2016)